laibashakil/Simple-Quiz-Game-using-tkinter/README.md

 This application requires the tkinter module, which should be included in most Python distributions.
 If you are using Python 2, you may need to install the module separately.

 # Acknowledgements
-This application was created as a learning exercise and was not intended for commercial use.
-Please feel free to use and modify the code as needed.
+I would like to acknowledge that this project was completed during my first semester as a student in the Programming Fundamentals course at the NED University of Engineering and Technology.
+This project provided me with an opportunity to develop my skills in Python programming and apply my knowledge to a real-world application.